dannydvorsky/learning-journey/Projects/simple_calculator/README.md

 1. The calculator interface consists of an input field for display and a set of number/operator buttons.
 2. User input is handled by click events on buttons or keyboard input via `keydown` event listeners.
 3. Values and operators are appended to the display or cleared/calculated on demand.
-4. Arithmetic evaluation is currently performed using the built-in `eval()` function with error handling.
+4. Arithmetic evaluation is currently performed using aa custom arithmetic parser with error handling.
 5. The display always defaults to `0` until the user provides input or a result is shown.
+6. Unit test added to be shown in browser console

 ## Project Structure